-Inspired by my tofu scramble the other day, I tried making omelette using silken tofu, and it turns out to be a huge success!
-It is fluffy and moist, and is definitely not stiff and stodgy.
-Plus, you can literally stuff it with anything you like!
+Inspired by my tofu scrambles the other day, I tried making an omelet using silken tofu, and it turned out to be a huge success!
+It is fluffy and moist without being stiff and stodgy.
+I love serving it with vegan bacon or vegan andouille sausages for a simple, filling breakfast.

 💚Why you will love this recipe